 With that said, I got a message on my Mac that there was a firmware update.
-While I downloaded that, I clicked on the icon of the bloggie that held the manual and software (Mac users have to do a download instead for the software).
-The software lets you transfer video and stills with ease or upload them to social networking sites: those who don’t want to bother can transfer the content directly from camera instead.
+While I downloaded that, I clicked on the icon of the Bloggie that held the manual and software (Mac users have to do a download for the software).
+The software lets you transfer video and stills with ease or upload them to social networking sites: those who don’t want to bother can transfer the content directly from the camera instead.

 The camera is compact but big enough not to slip as you use it — I found that I could shoot fairly competently with one hand, although for video two are best to avoid shaking.
 Such things as auto stabilization and other special functions aren’t found here.
 I started by shooting in 2D and the experience was pretty comparable to that of a quality “point and shoot” camera.
 One that had a quick enough response time when used to shoot photos, as I found out while following my Cavalier King Charles Auggie around until he was disgusted with me and went back to sleep on the couch.

-Switching to 3D just required pressing the 2D/3D tab until “3”D appeared on the LCD screen — I also went into the menu and set the video to 1080p, as opposed to the setting more suitable if video is to be watched on a 3D-capable PC.
+Switching to 3D just required pressing the 2D/3D tab until “3D” appeared on the LCD screen — I also went into the menu and set the video to 1080p, as opposed to the setting more suitable if the video is to be watched on a 3D-capable PC.
 Then you just shoot video or stills as was done in 2D earlier.
 You can record 3D footage on this pocket camcorder for up to about 80 minutes on a single battery charge, and you can also record HD video quality in 1920x1080p.

 There’s a 4X digital zoom, but it doesn’t work when shooting 3D (frankly I don’t recommend using it with video in 2D either since it degrades the image).

 Probably the biggest change in shooting 3D is realizing that you have to have the camera aimed in such a way that depth is present — shooting a car on the curve that’s 10 feet away won’t show any real 3D contrasted against the road behind it.
 So plan on moving closer to those images you wish to capture, while also keeping in mind that you can create depth between objects by the way you position the camera relative to them.
-In other words — practice by shooting, checking out what you did on the LCD screen afterwards, rinse and repeat.
+In other words — practice by shooting, checking out what you did on the LCD screen afterward, rinse and repeat.

-There’s also an HDMI output that can be used to directly connect to a HDTV.
+There’s also an HDMI output that can be used to directly connect to an HDTV.
 If you watch a slideshow or video in 2D, it’ll look fine on any HDTV out there.
-But should you play 3D video or a 3D still photo, the HDTV must be 3D-capable or you’re going to be seeing double.
+But should you play a 3D video or a 3D still photo, the HDTV must be 3D-capable or you’re going to be seeing double.

 Bottom line: Shooting in 3D isn’t a “gimmick,” but it’s still out of the ordinary today.
-To really enjoy the 3D -effect, you need a camera that doesn’t hamper your creativity.
+To enjoy the 3D -effect, you need a camera that doesn’t hamper your creativity.
 But even more important, you need a camera that is as easy to use as a 2D one is.
-The Sony bloggie 3D is just such a camera.
+The Sony Bloggie 3D is just such a camera.